RebeccaOyinloye/PowerBI_Class_Documentation/README.md

 - Build on existing strategies to maintain high job satisfaction among married employees
 - Offer competitive salary and benefits to technical degree holder
 - Develop program to promote diversity

+### Limitation
+---
+This analysis has minimal limitations due to the high-quality dataset.
+The data cleaning and exploration process using Power BI ensured:

+- 100% column quality validity
+- Accurate and complete data

+### Conclusion
+---
+This analysis identified significant trends in employee attrition, highlighting areas for improvement.
+By implementing these strategies, the organization can reduce attrition, improve job satisfaction, and promote a more inclusive work environment.